timmorey/ember-font-awesome/README.md

 An ember-cli addon for using Font Awesome icons in Ember applications.

-Basically this addon does the following:
+This addon:

-* Register a Handlebars helper for rendering Font Awesome icon markup.
+* Registers a Handlebars helper for rendering Font Awesome icon markup.
-* Import FontAwesome CSS and fonts into your app.
+* Imports FontAwesome CSS and fonts into your app.
 (This can be disabled if necessary, see below.)

-## Install
+## Install in ember-cli application

+For the sake of clarity: this is an [ember-cli](http://www.ember-cli.com) addon, not a standalone module.

 ```
+# In your application's directory:
 npm install --save-dev ember-cli-font-awesome
 ```